Panasonic FZ2000 versus Sony RX10 III

 - More heavily discounted: Has been on the market for longer (launched in March 2016).

 If the number of relative strengths (bullet points above) is taken as a guide, the RX10 III emerges as the winner of the match-up (9 : 6 points).
-However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs.
+However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.

 In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it remains incomplete and does no justice, for example, to the way the FZ2000 or the RX10 III handle or perform in practice.
 User reviews that are available, for instance, at amazon can sometimes shed light on these issues, but such feedback is all too often partial, inconsistent, and inaccurate.
 This is why hands-on reviews by experts are important.
 The following table reports the overall rankings of the cameras as published by some of the major camera review sites.
 The detailed reviews can be accessed, respectively, on the websites of cameralabs.com, dpreview.com, ephotozine.com, imaging-resource.com, and photographyblog.com.